 This week, I graduated from my undergrad in Media Production.
 Like a lot of immigrant families with dreams for their children to be doctors, lawyers, and engineers, my parents still ask me what my major is because it falls in none of the above.
-And at this point, I can’t even answer.

 It was me.

 I was the only brown girl in class.

 I looked around at students already forming groups and bonding over frosh stories about getting wasted and I waited and waited for someone like me to walk in.
 Needless to say, I was kept waiting.

 In a Media Aesthetics class taught by one of my favourite professors and later our convocation speaker, Laurie Petrou, we were asked: “who does not feel represented in the media?”
 I, along with maybe two other people in our little PoC corner of the theater, hesitantly put our hands up.
 A sea of blond looked back with wonder in their eyes.
 I later witnessed a white student remark “but Canada doesn’t have racism…it’s so multicultural”.